raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

-## Adding a stylesheet
+## Controlling how it looks

 - Look at the tabs in the code panel and go to the file **styles.css** by clicking on the tab with that name.

  **CSS** is the code that describes what a website looks like.

-- The file contains the following text:
+ The file contains the following text:

    ```css
    body {